Teaching Black History in Schools

 - 1000-word reflection essay

 - Curriculum planning assignment

 - 1 hour open-book exam.
-Candidates will answer 3 short form essay questions – 2 on historical content and 1 on curriculum design.
+Candidates will answer 3 short form essay questions.

 The passing grade is 60%.